lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 ## 3.4 The Funding Landscape

-Understanding the funding landscape helps you make better decisions about how to grow — even if you are not currently seeking investment.
+Understanding the funding landscape helps you make better decisions about how to grow, even if you are not currently seeking investment.
 Knowing what investors look for sharpens your planning discipline and prepares you for future conversations.